 At the core, I'm a fan of people taking it upon themselves to 'do something they love'.
 We have a finite amount of time in this life, and enjoying your work is crucial to fulfilment.
 However, managing expectations and being open to where your passion leads you is important, especially if you are motivated by making a living.

 In my last post, I spoke about my mentee, who desired to work for himself and be financially free.
-I questioned this goal at the time because It felt a little generic - more of a hopeful 'outcome' rather than a compelling opportunity or big idea.
+I questioned this goal at the time because it felt a little generic—more of a hopeful 'outcome' rather than a compelling opportunity or big idea.
 I advised him to be more specific about what he wanted to create.
-Maybe a starting point is a particular passion...?
+Maybe a starting point is a particular passion.

 This got me thinking about what it means to 'do what you love' in 2024.
 Is it enough to make a living?
 I concluded that doing something you love will be more of a practice of well-being (to be happy) and not explicitly synonymous with starting a new business or becoming a successful entrepreneur.
 After all, if I love making music but, I don't have to try to sell my songs to perform the function.